lbastigk/Nebulite/CONTRIBUTING.md

 ### Function Collision Prevention

-- The `GlobalSpaceTree` automatically inherits all functions from `JSONTree`, which act on the global document
+- `GlobalSpace` automatically inherits all functions from `JSON`, which act on the global document
-- The `RenderObjectTree` automatically inherits all functions from `JSONTree`, which act on the objects document
+- `RenderObject` automatically inherits all functions from `JSON`, which act on the objects document

 It is **not allowed** to overwrite already existing functions:
 - If the function `set` was already declared, it is not possible to declare a new `set` function in that same tree
 - If the function `set` was already declared for the subtree, it is not possible to declare a new `set` function in the Tree that inherits the function

-## Example: Adding a New GlobalSpaceTree Feature
+## Example: Adding a New GlobalSpace Feature

 ### Step-by-Step Process

 1. **Create expansion file:** `GDM_MyModule.{hpp,cpp}`
 2. **Inherit from DomainModule base class:** Create class inheriting from `Nebulite::Interaction::Execution::DomainModule<DomainClass>`
 3. **Implement command methods:** Functions with `ERROR_TYPE (int argc, char* argv[])` signature
-4. **Constructor:** Initialize the base class, setup variables and bind functions/variables to the domain
-5. **update** Add all necessary update-procedures within the tree
-6. **Add to GlobalSpaceTree:** Include in `include/Interaction/Execution/GlobalSpaceTree.h`, add to the module vector in the constructor inside `src/Interaction/Execution/GlobalSpaceTree.cpp`
-7. **Command line Variables** are added inside the constructor as well
+4. **DomainModule init** inside `include/DomainModule/{GDM,JDM,RDM}.hpp`, initialize the DomainModule

 ### Complete Code Example